-Simply put, Equity at Lake Tahoe Community College means making sure that all of our students have access to the academic support, mentoring, and financial assistance they need to succeed in college and reach their full potential.
+Equity at Lake Tahoe Community College means making sure that all of our students have access to the academic support, mentoring, and financial assistance they need to succeed in college and reach their full potential.
 Providing access and support isn’t new to LTCC: multiple initiatives and programs dedicated to improving access have been underway for many years.
-But the Equity Office strives to do something different by focusing on improving access and closing performance gaps for minority students, many of whom are first-generation college students struggling with multiple jobs, language barriers, affordable childcare, and other obstacles that can hamper academic success.
+But the Equity Office strives to do something different by focusing on improving access and closing performance gaps for underrepresented students, many of whom are first-generation college students struggling with multiple jobs, language barriers, affordable childcare, and other obstacles that can hamper academic success.

-Who is Eligible?
+- Who is Eligible?

 To be eligible for the Equity Program, students must:

-Requirements to Stay in the Program
+- Requirements to Stay in the Program

-How to Apply
+- How to Apply

-H.O.P.E Club (Hispanos Orgullosos Preparandose Para La Excelencia)
+H.O.P.E Club (Hispanos Orgullosos Preparandose para la Excelencia)